KonnexionsGmbH/ora_bench/README.md

 - the Java source code is compiled with the help of a make file
 - Java uses the `PreparedStatement` class for the operations `INSERT` and `SELECT`
 - Java uses for batch operations the `executeBatch` method of the `PreparedStatement` class for the operation `INSERT`

+### 4.3 oranif and Elixir

+- the following data in the configuration parameters is determined at runtime:

+-- oranif version (`benchmark.driver`) and
+-- Elixir version (`benchmark.language`).

 ## 5 <a name="reporting"> Reporting